May 2018: the 2018 Budget did not included funding for Computers in Homes.

-30/5/2017: With government funding ceasing, 20/20 Trust has outlined its view of the future for digital inclusion in New Zealand and its development and piloting of, and transition to, a new approach in its work for digital inclusion.
+30/5/2017: With government funding ceasing on 31 June 2017, 20/20 Trust outlined its view of the future for digital inclusion in New Zealand and development and piloting of, and transition to, a new approach in its work for digital inclusion.
 The new approach retains the core elements of Computers in Homes that have worked well in the past – local community engagement and building digital confidence – and offers greater flexibility in how the needs of specific communities are met.

 Computers in Homes